JJ/hoborg/text/text.md

 mechanical man.
 A mechanical being.
 A mechanical... gimmick that looks like a man.

-And the public... the people there would make anybody like me nervous even in broad daylight.
-Not a single white man there.
-Negroes, indians, chinamen... spics like me.
-Because my name is Fulgencio Gómez, and although I am American in heart, and a good American at that, I was born and raised in California from a Guatemalan mother and a Mexican father.
+And the public... filled with brothers, of my own race, of the other races that have been oppressed since they arrived here or since the paleface newcomers arrived.
+Because my name is Fulgencio Gómez and  I was born and raised in California from a Guatemalan mother and a Mexican father.
 That was twenty five years ago.